33nano/33nano/README.md

 - Holt Cast

 37. **What are PKN's favorite desktop apps?**
+- Inkscape
+- Gimp
+-

 38. **What are PKN's favorite mobile apps?**
 - Markor
 - Eink Browser
 - Privacy Browser
 - Mooon Reader Pro
 - Pocket Casts
+- Snapmod
+- Tachiyomi
+- LBRY
+- Newpipe Legacy <!-- Its better than what Ymusic became, a spyware tool -->

 39. **What is PKN's go to browser?**